Labor Compliance Overview

 In an industry as unpredictable as hospitality, schedules are never set in stone.
 When last-minute schedule changes do need to be made (and they will), maintaining labor compliance can prove challenging.

-Harri’s intelligent scheduling automatically adjusts on-the-fly to quickly create schedules compliant with local and federal labor laws.
+Harri’s intelligent scheduling helps you to quickly create schedules compliant with local and federal labor laws.
 Data-driven schedules utilize historic sales data to help you create labor-efficient schedules based on customer demand while still remaining fully labor compliant.

 Templated schedules, automated employee-driven shift swaps, and Hot Fill auto-scheduling ensure labor compliance without the headache for restaurants, hotels, and hospitality businesses.